CakeEaterGames/sunscript/Readme.md

 ## Samples

-Wind the working samples in the "samples" dir.
+Find the working samples in the "samples" dir.
 Also try the [live demo](https://cakeeatergames.github.io/sunscript/)

 ## Contribute